Playing at the Edge:

-Play makes life more fun and enjoyable, and playful attitudes enable us to engage in collective collaborations and act with agency in a complex, globalized world.
+CounterPlay believes that play makes life more meaningful and enjoyable, while playful attitudes enable us to act with agency in a complex, globalized world.

 Formats & proposals: